askzika/askzika/README.md

             end

-            -- Normal mode: only trigger if character is MISSING entirely (in menu) -- NOT if growth is just ticking slowly â€” growth can take 4+ min per tick if not hasRoot or not hasGrowth then stuckTimer = stuckTimer + 15
+            -- Normal mode: only trigger if character is MISSING entirely (in menu) -- NOT if growth is just ticking slowly — growth can take 4+ min per tick if not hasRoot or not hasGrowth then stuckTimer = stuckTimer + 15
-                warn(string.format("[Watchdog] No character/growth for %ds â€” stuck in menu?", stuckTimer))
+                warn(string.format("[Watchdog] No character/growth for %ds — stuck in menu?", stuckTimer))

                 if stuckTimer >= STUCK_THRESHOLD then
                     stuckTimer = 0